 Different compositions of the chemical within the canister will have a limited effect on the composition of certain fires.
 For example, a copper powder variety will have limited effect on a lithium fire.
 For this reason, the exact specification of the dry powder must be considered when a Class D fire extinguisher is placed.

 The extinguishing agent, when released, can affect the health of a user or individual in the vicinity, so a Class D fire extinguisher should never be used in a confined space.
-Due to the nature of this extinguisher, those located near one should be suitably trained in using this specialist piece of portable fire-fighting equipment.
+Due to the nature of this extinguisher, those located near one should be suitably trained in using this specialist piece of portable firefighting equipment.

 Dry Powder Fire Extinguisher

-Dry Powder fire extinguishers are the most versatile portable fire-suppressant available on the market, and are suitable primarily for Class B or Class C fires (although only on small liquefied gas fires that belong to Class C).
+Dry Powder fire extinguishers are the most versatile portable fire suppressant available on the market and are suitable primarily for Class B or Class C fires (although only on small liquefied gas fires that belong to Class C).

 Dry powder can also be used on Class A fires if necessary but it is not the best type of extinguisher for that class.
 Specific dry powders are also available for certain situations, such as metal fires or for use in the motor industry.

-Dry powder is also a good choice for fires involving electricity, however if the fire involves computers or other delicate machinery, CO2 is a better choice as it does no damage to the equipment.
+Dry powder is also a good choice for fires involving electricity.
+However if the fire involves computers or other delicate machinery, CO2 is a better choice as it does no damage to the equipment.
 Dry powder leaves a sticky and corrosive residue behind that could cause damage.

 A dry powder fire extinguisher is identifiable from other types by the blue band on the upper half of the canister covering less than 5% of the total surface.
 The rest of the surface of the unit is bright signal red, the same as other types.
 A pressure gauge will be present towards the top of the unit, near the trigger and nozzle.
 There will always be a nozzle to direct the extinguishing agent, but larger models (usually any with a weight of 3kg or more) will come equipped with a hose to allow better control over the direction of the dry powder.

 Most dry powder canisters come in three different sizes – 1kg, 2kg and 6kg, although 12kg is also available.
-The size of the canister is dependant on the fire risk in the area in which it is installed.
+The size of the canister is dependent on the fire risk in the area in which it is installed.

 Smaller models are ideal for the home and small offices or workshops, or even cars.
 This type of extinguisher is also suitable for storing in colder environments such as garages or outhouses, as they are capable of operating between the temperatures of -30°C and 60°C.